BeckyJobita/alx-system_engineering-devops/0x01-shell_permissions/README.md

-File 6 contains a script that adds execute permission to the owner and the group owner and read permission to other users File 7 contains script that adds execute permission to the owner, the group owner and other users File 8 contains script that only gives permission to other users
+File 6 contains a script that adds execute permission to the owner and the group owner and read permission to other users File 7 contains script that adds execute permission to the owner, the group owner and other users File 8 contains script that only gives permission to other users File 9 contains scripts that sets the mode of the file